 Peter Van Zandt Lane's music has been praised by critics for its "depth, character, and pleasing complexity" (Boston Musical Intelligencer), and has been recognized for its "appeal to musicians and audiences, no matter their personal musical aesthetic" (Asymmetry Music Magazine).
-He composes for chamber ensembles, wind ensembles, orchestra, and often integrates live electronics into his concert music.
+He composes for chamber ensembles, band, orchestra, and often integrates electronics into his concert music.
 Tapping into a visceral sense of rhythm and momentum, Peter's works traverse the space between the organic and the mechanical, combining an eclectic range of both classical and vernacular influences with a polyamorous harmonic language.
-His recent electroacoustic ballet, HackPolitik, explores the unique topic of of cyber-dissidence through live music, dance, and electronics.
+His full-length ballet, HackPolitik, explores the unique topic of cyber-dissidence through live music, dance, and electronics.
 Bringing contemporary music and dance into the cross-section of art, technology, and politics, HackPolitik was featured on BBC Radio, Boston Magazine, and Forbes (among a number of press outlets that rarely touch contemporary music), and was hailed by critics as "angular, jarring, and sophisticated . . . very compelling . . .
 Ballet needs live music, and this one offered it at the highest level."
 (Boston Musical Intelligencer).
 The NYC premiere of HackPolitik was a New York Times Critic's Pick, praised as "refreshingly relevant."
 (The New York Times).

 Peter is also an active bassoonist, focusing primarily on the performance of new works in a chamber or electroacoustic setting.
 He has participated in the premieres of dozens of works by living composers, was featured as a soloist at the world renowned Teatro Colón in Buenos Aires, and across the nation at a number of music festivals and concert series, including the New York City Electroacoustic Music Festival, Spark Festival, New Gallery Concert Series, Music: Cognition, Technology and Society at Cornell University, the Festival of Contemporary Music (San Francisco), and 12-Nights Electronic Music and Art, SCI, and the Sound and Music Computing Conference (Copenhagen).
-Recordings of his music are available on PARMA/Navona Records, New Dynamic Records, and Innova Records.
+Recordings of his music are available on New Focus, PARMA/Navona Records, New Dynamic Records, and Innova Records.